haileys/system-deps/README.md

 rather than programmatically in `build.rs`.
 This makes those dependencies declarative, so other tools can read them as well.

-For now only `pkg-config` dependencies are supported but we are planning to [expand it](https://github.com/gdesmott/system-deps/issues/3) at some point.
+For now only `pkg-config` dependencies are supported, but we are planning to [expand it](https://github.com/gdesmott/system-deps/issues/3) at some point.

 Users can override dependency flags using environment variables if needed.